OfficineEinstein/LineFollower_2022/README.md

 KC - Contains the files with the electrical design developed with KiCad.
 There may be subfolders with the files for making the PCBs

 PF - Contains the files with the software project developed with VSC PlatformIO.
 The project contains the external libraries and internal include files if provided.
-Can; be present a Doc folder containing technical documentation and documents useful for the development of the project
+Can be present a Doc folder containing technical documentation and documents useful for the development of the project

 ## Project Purpose.